Synovus Financial Corp. (SNV): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1888 Established as the Third National Bank of Columbus Focused on serving the financial needs of the local community.
+1888 Established as the Third National Bank of Columbus.
+Focused on community needs, starting with mill workers' savings.

-1972 Reorganized as a multi-bank holding company named Columbus Bank and Trust Company (CB&T) Expanded services and reach beyond the original location.
+1972 Reorganized as a multi-bank holding company, Columbus Bank and Trust Company (CB&T).
+Allowed for expansion of services and reach beyond the Columbus area.

 1989 Changed its name to Synovus Financial Corp.
-Signified a broader vision and expansion strategy beyond Columbus.
+Signaled a broader, regional vision and expansion strategy.

 Synovus Financial Corp.
 (SNV) Ownership Structure